ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

 ## post_binary_hook

 Some mbed targets require specific actions for generating a binary image that can be flashed to the target.
-If that's the case, these specific actions can be specified using the `post_binary_hook` property and custom Python code.
+If that's the case, these actions can be specified using the `post_binary_hook` property and custom Python code.
 For the `TEENSY3_1` target above, the definition of `post_binary_hook` looks like this:

 ```
 "post_binary_hook": {